The Buschman Story: A History of Innovation and Leadership

 - Buschman is the only manufacturer that goes from coil steel to finished roll-formed, chromed and polished metering rods in one facility.
 With unmatched control over every step of the manufacturing process, Buschman products set the industry standard for accuracy and quality.

 - Buschman certifies the quality and precision of its products.

 - Buschman has been named three times the Inc. 500 list and five times to Northeast Ohio’s Weatherhead 100 list, a rarity for a self-financed business.

 - Buschman continues to be totally self-financed to this day.

-- Wes Buschman, who literally grew up in the business, is now Operations Manager of Buschman, responsible for all product development, quality, and manufacturing.
+- Wes Buschman, who literally grew up in the business, stepped into the role of CEO in 2024.

 - The global paper converter that bought the very first Buschman rods is still a customer 42 years later.